toludoyin/elt-batch-processing/README.md

 ### elt-batch-processing

-ELT batch processing, extract data from stocks API into *duckdb* database, transformed the data with *dbt* and *airflow* to ochestrate the workflow.
+ELT batch processing, extract data from stocks API into *duckdb* database, transform it using *dbt*, and ochestrate the workflow using *airflow*.

 Setup: